 It's absolutely that time of year again when a simple visit to the playgroup, daycare, or classroom can put the whole family under the weather for a week.

-And every time this happens, I chide myself for not having dosed us all up sooner with a generous helping of Elderberries, or any of these other common immune-boosting superfoods.
+And every time this happens, I chide myself for not having dosed us all up sooner with a generous helping of Elderberries, or any of these other common superfoods.

 Hands down my favorite go-to plant for staying healthy during cold and flu season, Elderberry is a powerful little berry jam-packed with antioxidants, and well studied for its protective effects from viruses.
 A smart little berry indeed, Elderberry flavonoids trick flu viruses by binding to the proteins on their viral envelopes.
 Those nifty proteins are the ones that viruses use to bind to our cells and cause infection.
 Successfully duped, the viruses are thus deactivated from reproducing in the body and are then easily flushed out by our body's natural immune defenses.